osate/osate2/analyses/org.osate.analysis.flows/doc/latency.md

         the later will receive the data in the same major frame if partition B is executed after partition A.
 -   **Worst-case processing time**: Users can choose between deadline and worst-case execution time as worst case processing time.
+For best case we always use execution time.
     -   **Deadline (DL) \[default\]**: Deadline represents the worst-case completion time assuming the tasks are schedulable.
-    -   **Maximum Compute Execution Time (ET)**: Maximum compute execution time.
+    -   **Maximum Compute Execution Time (ET)**: Maximum compute execution time is useful when processing time is considered without resource scheduling.
-    This assumes the task executes as highest priority task and is not preempted.
 -   **Queuing latency on incoming ports**: Affects how the best case queuing delay is determined.
+For worst-case we always use full queue.
     -   **Assume empty queue (EQ) \[default\]**: No delay as the queue is assumed to be empty.
     -   **Assume full queue (FQ)**: Use minimum compute execution time times the queue size to determine the best case queuing time.
--   **Data set processing (DS) yes/no \[default no\]**: allows the user to specify a per element execution time and separately the size of the data set.
-The Data\_Model::Dimensions property of the port data type is interpreted as the size of the data set.

-Users can also indicate whether a subtotals column is included in the report.

 ##Latency Contribution Calculation and Relevant Properties
 In this section we describe how different latency contributions are determined based on relevant property values in the AADL model.